 A visit to Bruges probably wouldn’t be complete without a stop in two of its famous squares: Burg and Markt.
 If you get really lost, just plug one of them into Google Maps (they’re right next to each other), but more likely than not you’ll happen upon them while you’re wandering.

 Old Chocolate House

 Take a break from your busy day and stop into the Old Chocolate House for some hot chocolate.
 It’s guaranteed to knock your socks off.

 Time to see the city from a different angle!
 Hop aboard one of the many Bruges canal tour boats (€8), sit back, relax, and enjoy the view.
 Try to get a seat near the front if you can, to make sure you’re able to hear the guide.

 Day Three – Brussels

 Musical Instruments Museum

 Brussels is known for its museums, and the Musical Instruments Museum is one of the best.
 While I didn’t actually get the chance to visit the museum while I was in Brussels (it’s closed on Mondays, aka when I tried to go), I’ve heard fantastic things about it.
-Stat your morning off right by exploring this beautiful museum – and get a great view of the city from its rooftop cafe!
+Start your morning off right by exploring this beautiful museum – and get a great view of the city from its rooftop cafe!

 Jardin du Mont des Arts